calvan-liang/calvan-liang.github.io/essays/post-peer-programming-perspective.md

 # The Virtual Peer Work Experience

 On the first day of working real-time in pairs, the most notable advantage is the ability to bring people who are behind up to speed quickly.
 My partner was dealing with a move that took a couple of days, inhibiting him from making much progress on the assigned task.
+Both of us are using Windows 10 Home.
+Since Docker is intended for Unix and Linux systems, we are using the Windows Subsystem for Linux.
+As a result, we frequently run into issues which usually require us to reconfigure something or figure out a method of bypass.
+While he was moving, I spend a good amount of time going through the task and figuring solutions to various issues.
+During our first peer work session, I was able to assist him through some same issues I've encountered, saving him time he would've spent solving those same issues.

 # Concluding Thoughts